easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Tooling.md

 # Backend tooling

-*In this article we will show you how we keep our code readable and understandable*
+*In this article we will show you how we keep our code readable and understandable.*

 ***
 ### Prerequisites